samueldr/wip-pinebook-pro/FIRMWARE.md

 operation of the booted system, while being a net upgrade over the previous firmware which had no way for the user to select boot options via the device.

-### Keyboard input is *wonky*

-I do not know how to better describe it.
-Sometimes the input is immediate, sometimes it will take a hot second before it happens.
-I recommend pressing an arrow key once and waiting up to 5 seconds (usually 2) when navigating the menu.
-Otherwise you may overshoot if you are impatient.

-It may also be worsened by mixing serial input and keyboard input, but has not been conclusively validated.

 ### Saving settings to SPI

 While there is a patch upstream to do so, it seems to cause issues with USB